-The Cuisinart Smart Stick Cordless Hand Blender is poor for making soups.
-You can use it to process hot ingredients directly in a pot or pan, and it also comes with a beaker you can use for blending.
-However, it seems to struggle to process tough ingredients and can't fully incorporate ingredients like raw kale into smoothies.
+The Cuisinart Smart Stick Cordless Hand Blender is a battery-powered immersion blender.
+You can use it to blend hot ingredients directly in a pot or pan without managing the power cable or using a nearby outlet.
+Also included are a whisk attachment and a 32-ounce beaker that you can use for blending.

-The Cuisinart Smart Stick Cordless' blending shaft should be long enough to reach the bottom of deep pots and dutch ovens.
+The Cuisinart Smart Stick Cordless' blending shaft will be long enough to reach the bottom of deep pots and dutch ovens.
 It's also removable for easier storage in a kitchen drawer.

 There are two sharp, non-removable blades.
 The blending shaft is dishwasher-safe, unlike the Cuisinart Smart Stick Two-Speed Hand Blender's.

 This blender doesn't come with a lid for its beaker.